 Since COVID-19 first appeared in late 2019, there have been over 4 million cumulative confirmed cases and nearly 300,000 deaths reported globally.
 Many countries have implemented measures to reduce COVID-19 transmission and to prevent health facilities from being overwhelmed by demand for hospital care, intensive care unit (ICU) beds, and ventilator therapies needed to treat severe infections.
 Despite these interventions, many well-equipped countries have faced shortages in health equipment and trained personnel.

 Thus far, African countries have reported lower disease incidence compared to other regions.
 However, projections of COVID-19 case burden predict that most African countries will experience an uptick in total and severe COVID-19 infections in the next one to three months.

 Across Africa, critical care capacity is far below international norms and public health officials have suggested there is a severe lack of ICU beds and ventilators.
 However, it remains unclear what critical care capacity is available in many countries across the continent as there is no centralized database or capacity reporting mechanism at the local, national, or international levels.

-To better understand critical care capacity across the continent, CDDEP compiled data on number of ICU beds, number of ventilators, and number of physician anesthesia providers (PAP) and non-PAP (i.e. nurses and other clinical care staff), among other datapoints, for 54 African countries.
-This database is intended to inform and assist policymakers and public health officials at the national, regional, and international levels in equipping and preparing African countries to tackle the COVID-19 pandemic.
+These analyses are intended to inform and assist policymakers and public health officials at the national, regional, and international levels in equipping and preparing African countries to tackle the COVID-19 pandemic.